RL-VIG/LibFewShot/docs/tutorials/t4-add_a_new_backbone.md

 At this point, the addition of a new backbone is finished.

-The new backbone shares the same way to use as previous backbone.
-For example, to change `DN4` backbone to the new backbone, you just modify `backbone`'s value in ' `config/dn4.yaml` as follows:
+The new backbone shares the same way to use as other backbones.
+For example, to change `DN4` backbone to the new backbone, you just modify `backbone`'s value in `config/dn4.yaml` as follows:

 ```yaml
 # arch info